School of Journalism and Mass Communication

 MC 4338.
 Advanced Advertising Copy and Layout.

-In this course students are introduced to advanced copywriting and ad layouts.
-Students expand their digital techniques, art direction skills and writing capabilities to create professional-level ad campaigns.
+This course is an advanced copywriting and advertising layout course.
+Students expand their creative concepting abilities, digital techniques, art direction skills and writing capabilities to create professional-level creative ad campaigns.
 Prerequisite: MC 4333 with a grade of "C" or better.

 MC 4339.
 Advanced Strategic Planning.